 Getting started with SSL FastTrack is easy, and you should have a certificate for your domain within a matter of minutes.

 SSL FastTrack requires two things of your app.
 First, the app must have at least one custom domain.
-Second, the app needs to be running web dyno(s) at the Hobby tier or above.
+Second, the app needs to be running web dyno(s) at the Basic tier or above.

-Your app must be running either Hobby or Professional web dynos.
-Currently, Free web dynos are not supported by Heroku for use with a custom SSL certificate.
+Your app must be running either Basic or Professional web dynos.
+Eco web dynos do not support a custom SSL certificate.

 Provisioning SSL FastTrack